 Beechen Cliff runs a rewards system to promote and reward positive behaviour.
-This is based around the school’s Core Values.
+This system is based around the school’s Core Values.

 A consequences system (sanctions) is also in operation.

 To access the MNSP Trust behaviour policy, suspension policy and other Trust policies please click here.